RsyncProject/rsync/rsync.1.md

     The "auto" option is the default, where rsync bases its algorithm choice on a negotiation between the client and the server as follows:

-    If both the client and the server are at least version 3.2.0, they will exchange a list of checksum names and choose the first one in the client's list that
-    they have in common.
-This typically means that they will choose xxh64 if they both support it and fall back to MD5.
-If one side of the transfer is not new enough to support this checksum negotiation, then a value is chosen based on the protocol version (which chooses between MD5 and various flavors of MD4 based on protocol age).
+    When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
+If no common checksum choice is found, the client exits with an error.
+If the remote rsync is too old to support checksum negotiation, a value is chosen based on the protocol version (which chooses between MD5 and various flavors of MD4 based on protocol age).

+    The default order can be customized by setting the environment variable RSYNC_CHECKSUM_LIST to a space-separated list of acceptable checksum names.
+    If the environment variable contains a "`&`" character, the string is separated into the "client list & server list".
+If the resulting string is empty (or contains only whitespace) the default checksum list is used.
-    You can also override the checksum using the RSYNC_CHECKSUM_LIST environment variable by setting it to a space-separated list of checksum names that you consider acceptable.
-If no common checksum is found, the client exits with an error.
-This method does not allow you to specify the transfer checksum separately from the pre-transfer checksum, and it ignores "auto" and all unknown checksum names.
-If the remote rsync is not new enough to handle a checksum negotiation list, its list is assumed to consist of a single "md5" or "md4" item based on the protocol version.
-If the environment variable contains a "`&`" character, the string is separated into the client list & server list, either one of which can be empty (giving that side the default list).
+    This method does not allow you to specify the transfer checksum separately from the pre-transfer checksum, and it discards "auto" and all unknown checksum names.
+A list with only invalid names will result in a failed negotiation.

     The use of the `--checksum-choice` option overrides this environment list.